-growing exploding levels of student loan debt we now have to break free of those conventional assumptions student loan debt is “good debt” and the norm.
+With the exploding levels of student loan debt, we now have to break free of those conventional assumptions student loan debt is “good debt” and the norm.

-For more and more people who graduate, the level of college debt is pretty much life crushing.
-They get out of school with sometimes $150,000 or more of student loan debt and can’t scratch out enough of a living to make ends meet and pay the student loans.
+For more and more people who graduate, the level of college debt is pretty much life-crushing.
+Sometimes, they get out of school with $150,000 or more of student loan debt and can’t scratch out enough of a living to make ends meet and pay the student loans.
 Don’t believe me, click here and read the stories for yourself.

 For example, there are so many lawyers who graduate so buried in debt they will never get ahead.